flipcoder/bouncingship/README.md

 ![Bouncing Ship](https://raw.githubusercontent.com/flipcoder/bouncingship/master/bin/mods/bouncingship/data/title.png)
 ======

-Skyroads clone written in C++11 for a speedhacking practice run.
+Skyroads-inspired game written in C++11 for a speedhacking practice run.

 Graphics and other resources were created very quickly and are mostly temporary.